Whether your home is a brand-new build or a 100-year-old Tudor, your residential roof is one of the most important structural elements.

 - Residential contractors have the expertise to handle every aspect of the job.
 They are prepared for the unexpected and know how to handle any problem that may arise.

 - Contractors will often find issues you may not have known existed and save you significant time, money, and headaches.

 - Hiring a professional residential contractor will ensure that you’re getting excellent work utilizing the latest techniques and the highest quality materials that you won’t find at the hardware store.

-- Most roofing projects require necessary permits and adherence to building codes and city ordinances.
-A professional roofing company will obtain these permits for you and ensure the repair or installation meets current requirements.
+- Most projects require necessary permits and adherence to building codes and city ordinances.
+A professional residential roofing company will obtain these permits for you and ensure the repair or installation meets current requirements.

-- A certified contractor can often provide basic maintenance advice and help homeowners to see signs of potential problems, saving money in the long term.
+- A certified residential contractor can often provide basic maintenance advice and help homeowners to see signs of potential problems, saving money in the long term.

 What To Consider While Installing a New Roof?

-Getting your new roof is like a facelift for your entire home.
+Getting your new residential roof is like a facelift for your entire home.
 There are a few things to keep in mind that will help make your project run smoothly.

-- Peeling Off or Layering On – Some materials require you to remove the old roof while others you can layer on top of an existing roof.
+- Peeling Off or Layering On – Some materials require you to remove the old one while others you can layer on top of an existing roof.
 To comply with the building code, you are not allowed to have more than two shingle layers on your roof.
 However, whether to peel off or layer on is a decision that should be made with the help of a professional in the area.